 Taxis in St Petersburg are expensive so residents tend to wave at local drivers to flag them down and ask for a lift .
-Therefore "taxi" in Russian is a really vague term.
+Therefore "taxi" in Russian is still a vague term.

 Anyone who has a car in Russia can be a potential taxi driver.
 These private cars have formed the basis for a system known as paid hitch-hiking.
-They are cheaper and very popular among Russians because a ride with them cost half as much as than the regular licensed taxis.
+They are cheaper and very popular among Russians because they cost half as much as regular licensed taxis.

-Along with these freelancer taxi drivers, you can find also several new legal taxi companies that have lowered the prices, improved the vehicles and established fixed prices based on distance.
-In this way the full price is accurately stated!
+Along with these freelancer taxi drivers, you can also find several new registered taxi companies that have lowered their prices, improved the vehicles and established fixed prices based on distance.
+Consequently the full price is accurately stated!

-However, despite the birth of these well run newer companies, offering reasonable prices and a professional service, the overall taxi system in St Petersburg as for all Russia, is still not efficient as in Europe, even though it has improved a lot in the last few years.
+However, despite the birth of the new, well run companies, that offer reasonable prices and a professional service, the overall taxi system in St Petersburg like the rest of Russia, is still not as efficient as in Europe, even though it has improved a lot in the last few years.

 Looking for taxis in St Petersburg?
 Wondering which one to choose?
 If so, follow our tips, and listen to your gut instinct.

-That said, you will mostly find taxis in the city center, near any metro station and outside major clubs or restaurants.
+That said, if you need to take a taxi once you're in the imperial city, you can find them in the city center, near any metro station and outside most major clubs and restaurants.

-However, some taxi drivers will try to take all your money to drive you to your hotel or to/from St Petersburg airport.
-As you can imagine, tourists and travellers are always targetted.
+However, be aware that some official taxi drivers may try to take all your money to drive you to your hotel or to/from St Petersburg airport.
+As you can imagine, tourists and travelers are always targeted.

-So, the best practice would be to phone a legitimate taxi company (not all companies have English speaking operators) where you will be quoted an approximate price for your journey.
-So, no bad surprise but just a fair price!
+So the best practice would be to phone a legitimate taxi company (not all companies have English speaking operators) where you will be quoted an approximate price for your journey.
+So there will be no bad surprises and you will get a fair price!

 Alternatively, if you stop random Russian taxis on the street, then you should ask beforehand how much you will be charged and possibly bargain with the taxi drivers as much as you can.

-Wondering how much it is for the price of a ride for taxis in St Petersburg Russia?
+Wondering how much it will cost to take a taxi in St Petersburg, Russia?

 When getting a taxi you will notice that most of the taxis in St Petersburg are relatively cheap during the day and more expensive at night.

-An accurate fare ride would be a hard task to estimate because all taxi companies in the city have their own price.
+An accurate fare ride would be a hard task to estimate because all taxi companies in the city have their own prices.

 However, recently we did a little investigation by